Brett Favre: Retirements and returns (2008)

 Beginning near the end of the 2006 season, word began to surface that Favre was considering retirement.
-In fact, playing in Soldier Field against the arch-rival Bears in the season finale, Favre was given a standing ovation in the closing seconds of the Packer victory as a show of respect from Chicago fans to their longtime nemesis.
+In fact, playing at Soldier Field against the arch-rival Bears in the season finale, Favre was given a standing ovation in the closing seconds of the Packer victory as a show of respect from Chicago fans to their longtime nemesis.
 Moments later at the postgame interview, he gave a tearful interview with an NBC Sports correspondent, where he admitted his future was still questionable.
 However, after much debate, he returned for the 2007 season, during which his future was once again in doubt and an oft-discussed topic, with many in the media speculating that if the Packers made the Super Bowl, Favre would indeed retire and hand the reins to the unproven but talented Aaron Rodgers, who was drafted two years earlier as Favre's heir-apparent.
 Ultimately, the Packers fell in the NFC Championship to the New York Giants.

 According to Bob McGinn in the Journal Sentinel, after the conclusion of the 2007 season, "Just about everyone who counted in the football department reached the conclusion that Favre could never win another championship.
 His dismal playoff record in the past decade couldn't be overlooked.
 And the Packers concluded that it would be the mother of all mistakes if Aaron Rodgers got away without being properly evaluated as a starter.
 Favre had one chance, and one chance only, to salvage his career in Green Bay.
 He had to commit wholeheartedly for another season by early March.
 One could argue that the Packers erred by asking Favre for an answer that early.
 But having been hung out to dry by Favre too often in the past, they were in no mood for drama."
 There was also miscommunication between the Packers and Favre, as admitted by General Manager Ted Thompson, "when Favre decided in March that he was leaning toward playing, the organization wasn't quick toward embracing him".